abhisek334/HEROKU-SECURITY-BYPASS-BY_XdaABHI/README.md

 ```
 ------

- # If You Face Any Issue While Deploying Bot Contact Me On Telegram
+ # If You Face Any Issue Or Ban While Deploying Bot Contact Me On Telegram
 ```
 https://t.me/XdaAbhi
 ```
 ------

-### 🙂🙂🙂 ENJOY YOUR PERSONAL SUPER LEECH&MIRROR BOT 🙂🙂🙂
+### 🙂🙂🙂 ENJOY YOUR MIRROR BOT 🙂🙂🙂